chardonarthur/preventwildfirewithdrones/README.md

 The flight plan must adapt to each environment, considering the terrain's topography provided by maps and areas with a particularly high risk of fire.
 To evaluate the fire risk, we use the historical data of forest fires in the south of France since 1973.
 We will adopt this method to define a risk index in each zone.

-After consulting global wildfire risk assessment models, we chose three risk indices.
+After consulting global wildfire risk assessment models, we chose three risk indices:

-III.
+* FFMC = Fine Fuel Moisture Code
+* ISI = Initial Spread Index
+* BS = Burned Surfaces

+After adjustments based on data and literature, we have define a global index : I = F/90 + 0.89*R/300 +0.63*S**(1/2)/10**4 III.
 Altitude

 Now that we know which areas to monitor, we need to choose the height at which the drone should position itself.
 The higher the drone, the less precise the ground surface can be observed, especially with a camera without optical zoom.
 We decided to use a generalized drone camera model capable of filming in HD.
 Our experiment aimed to determine a relationship between surveillance height and the area engulfed in flames, symbolized by cardboard cutouts.